AcyOrt/acyort.github.io/sources/en/docs/index.md

 order: 0
 ---

 AcyOrt is a simple static website framework built on NodeJS.
-Through this framework you can customize various types of static websites.
-Fully customizable website generation through plugins
+Through this framework you can customize various types of static websites

 Installing AcyOrt is very simple, and creating a website after installation does not require to install modules again